ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/documents/compare-exchange-view.markdown

         {INFO/}
     2. **Value**
        Enter a value that will be associated with the key.
-       Values can be numbers, stings, arrays, or objects.
+       Values can be numbers, strings, arrays, or objects.
 Any value that can be represented as JSON is valid.
     3. **Metadata**
        Click to add metadata.
        The metadata is associated with the key, similar to document's metadata.
     4. **Raft Index**
-       The raft index is updated automatically each time the value is changed, indicating the value's current version to allow concurrency control.
+       The raft index increments automatically each time the value or metadata are changed, indicating the compare-exchange item's current version.
     5. **Delete**
        Click to delete this compare exchange item.
        {WARNING: Warning}